JenniferEstes/Near-Earth-Asteroids/README.md

 <br/>

 ## Usage
-View this [video]() to see a brief description of how the program works.
+View this [video](https://www.loom.com/share/5e54afb9e66c40fb95db156accefb9c0) to see a brief description of how the program works.

-PASTE VIDEO
 <br/>
 <br/>
 <br/>